Aneesh540/LearnGolang/README.md

 # LearnGolang

-## Shadowing of variables in block scope
+* Shadowing of variables in block scope
-## constants shadowing & untyped constants
+* constants shadowing & untyped constants
-## defer function call; pushed onto stack
+* defer function call; pushed onto stack
+* Go doesn't have operational & method overloading

 ## Strings & Rune
 *Strings in Golang is different from other programming language*